CEMPD/VERDI/doc/Release_Notes/README.md

 RELEASE NOTES FOR VERDI 2.1.5
 -----------------------------

+**REPLACE ALL PRIOR** versions of VERDI with this patched release version.

+*Updated OpenJDK to version 21 to fix security vulnerability.

 The following new features were added:

 * Open and display a MPAS Mesh File (#324)